 Did you know?

-- When a pokie machine gives a false impression that you "almost won" it will trigger the same areas in your brain as if you had really won.
+- A pokie near-miss will trigger the same areas in your brain as if you had really won.
 These are also the same areas which are involved in drug addiction!

 - No matter what you do to a pokie machine, you cannot change what it is programmed to do.
 A pokie machine is a computer designed to take in more money than it pays out; there is no skill or trick to cheat it.